 Limited Contracts in the UAE: A Comprehensive Guide

 A limited contract in UAE is a fixed employment contract with a pre-defined end-of-service date and limited time.
 Usually, limited employment contracts consist of two or three years.
-The limited contracts will automatically end on the expiry date for the end-of-service.
-It can be renewed by the mutual agreement of employer and employee with specific terms and conditions according to the law.
+This will automatically end on the expiry date for the end-of-service.
+It can be renewed by the mutual agreement of the employer and employee with specific terms and conditions according to the law.

 What is a Limited Contract in the UAE?

-The limited contract in the UAE is a short-time or fixed contract with a pre-defined date for the end-of-service.
+The limited contract in the UAE is a short-term or fixed contract with a pre-defined date for the end-of-service.
 This contract is project-based employment for a limited period and usually continues for two years.
 These limited contracts automatically expire on a pre-specified date mentioned in the contract.
-The limited contracts can be renewed and extended with the agreement of both parties.
+It can be renewed and extended with the agreement of both parties.

 Differences from Unlimited Contracts

 The unlimited employment contracts have no specific time for expiry.
-However, limited contracts are typically two or three-year fixed terms of employment and automatically expire at a specific date.
+However, limited contracts are typically two or three-year fixed-term contracts of employment and automatically expire at a specific date.
 The employer and employee can extend limited contracts with mutual understanding.

 Benefits and Considerations of Limited Contracts